All Products

 1. Connect to the Windows instance.

-2. Copy files from the client computer.
+2. Copy the files on the client computer.

 3. Enter notepad on the CLI of the instance.